junxit/us-congress-bills-114/bill.md

 legis-num: H.R.
 4188
 congress: 114th CONGRESS
 session: 1st Session
-chamber: IN THE SENATE OF THE UNITED STATES
+chamber: In the Senate of the United States,
 ---

 # H.R.
 4188

-> To authorize appropriations for the Coast Guard for fiscal years 2016 and 2017, and for other purposes.
+That the bill from the House of Representatives (H.R.
+4188) entitled “An Act to authorize appropriations for the Coast Guard for fiscal years 2016 and 2017, and for other purposes.”, do pass with the following

+*Strike all after the enacting clause and insert the following:*

 ## § 1.
 Short title